CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work we have introduced CoRL-MPPI -- a novel hybrid framework that enhances the Model Predictive Path Integral controller with learnable, cooperative behaviors for decentralized multi-robot collision avoidance.
-Our approach successfully addresses a key limitation of vanilla MPPI -- its reliance on uninformed random sampling -- by leveraging a pre-trained reinforcement learning policy to intelligently bias the sampling distribution.
-Extensive simulation experiments in dense and dynamic scenarios confirm that the suggested method significantly outperforms state-of-the-art baselines, including ORCA, BVC, and a decentralized multi-agent MPPI implementation.
-Promising directions include deploying suggested method on physical robot swarms to bridge the sim-to-real gap and investigating the online adaptation of the policy to further improve generalization across diverse and evolving environments.
+In this work, we presented CoRL-MPPI, a hybrid framework that enhances Model Predictive Path Integral control with learned cooperative behavior for decentralized multi-robot collision avoidance.
+Our approach addresses a key limitation of vanilla MPPI, its reliance on uninformed random sampling, by using a pre-trained RL policy to bias the sampling distribution toward coordinated maneuvers.
+Extensive simulation experiments confirm that the proposed method significantly outperforms state-of-the-art decentralized baselines, including geometric, learning-based, and MPPI-based collision-avoidance methods.
+Promising directions include deploying the method on physical robot swarms to bridge the sim-to-real gap and investigating online policy adaptation for better generalization in diverse, evolving environments.